Home » Top 5 Budget Roof-Top Tents for Overlanding in 2025

 Longer setup time than hard-shell tents

-3. Smittybilt GEN1 Overlander Tent
+3. Smittybilt GEN1 Overlander Tent (Best Budget for Solo Travelers)

 Description: